-Spatial transcriptomics offer high-throughput solutions to assess the spatial organization and cell types within niches and understand their intercellular communication.
-Spatial transcriptomics combines next generation sequencing with imaging modalities, giving depth and clarity to our insights into spatial distribution of gene expression, cell-state transitions, and cell-cell interactions.
+Spatial omics offer high-throughput solutions to assess the spatial organization and cell types within niches and understand their intercellular communication.
+Spatial omics combines next generation seq/high level multiplexing with imaging modalities, which gives depth and clarity to our insights into spatial distribution of gene expression, cell-state transitions, and cell-cell interactions.

 Bedrock technologies that underlie spatial transcriptomics date back to the 1970s.
 In situ hybridization (ISH) was one of the earliest technologies developed to visualize gene expression in space.
 The 1980s and early 90s witnessed the emergence of the enhancer and gene trap screen, followed in the late 90s by whole-mount ISH and an array of fluorescent ISH capabilities.
 The rise of highly multiplexed, high resolution, and quantitative approaches shepherded the creation of gene expression atlases.
 Advancements in downstream analysis tools and integrated pipelines provide the robust computational methods to decipher spatial organization of cellular properties captured in these data.

 Modern-era technologies fall into discrete categories: next generation sequencing-based approaches and imaging-based approaches, distinguished by methods used for data collection.